raseels-repos/golang-saas-starter-kit/cmd/web-app/README.md

 ### Docker

-To build using the docker file, need to be in the project root directory. `Dockerfile` references go.mod in root directory.
+To build using the docker file, you need to be in the project root directory since the `Dockerfile` references Go Modules that are located there.

 ```bash
 docker build -f cmd/web-app/Dockerfile -t saas-web-app .